Perfect matchings in highly cyclically connected regular graphs: On -paths and -paths

 Assume now that $v_4=w_4$.
 Thus $v_4$ is incident with $v_3$ and $w_3$.
 Since $v_4v'_4=w_4w'_4$ and by definition of $v'_4$ and $w'_4$, $v_4v'_4\notin P_1\cup P_2$ and hence $v'_4=w'_4$ is the third vertex incident with $v_4$.
 Therefore, $v_5=w_3$ and $w_5=v_3$.
 Colour the vertices according to the partitions $V_1^{X_1}$ and $V_2^{X_1}$.
 Lemma~\ref{lemaFarb} allows us to determine the colouring of the vertices from $U\cup \{v_4,v'_4\}$.
 This shows that $P_1$ and $P_2$ are in the position $\mathcal{P}_3$.

-It remains to consider that $|X_1\Delta X_2|=6$.
+\textbf{Case 4c.} $|X_1\Delta X_2|=6$. \\It remains to consider that $|X_1\Delta X_2|=6$.
 Due to cyclic edge-connectivity of $G$, one side of $G-(X_1\Delta X_2)$ is either a path on $4$ vertices or a star with three pendant vertices or two isolated vertices.

 Let one side of $G-(X_1\Delta X_2)$ be a path on $4$ vertices $a$, $b$, $c$ and $d$.
 By Lemma~\ref{lemaCyklicka}, $v_2v'_2$ and $v_4v'_4$ are not adjacent.
 By Claim~3, $v_2v'_2$, $v_4v'_4$ and $r_1$ must be incident with $a$ and $c$, or with $b$ and $d$, say, without loss of generality, $v_2v'_2$ and $r_1$ are incident with $a$ and $v_4v'_4$ is incident with $c$.
 By Claim~1, $a\neq v_2$.
 This is a contradiction with Lemma~\ref{lemaCyklicka}, since $\{v_2,v_3,v_4,a,b,c\}$ induces a short cycle.